RadarDAO-xyz/radar-launch/README.md

 The [production host](https://api.radardao.xyz/launch) is proxied using nginx, which is why the server is listening at odd ports, like 82 and 445 (see [ecosystem.config.js](/ecosystem.config.js)).
 Nginx redirects all /launch urls to this server.

+The Ratelimit system connects to a memcached server hosted on the local machine.
+This is required to start the server in prod mode